conon2023/Reading-Notes/README.md

 This is a means to access a particular file or directory (location) in the system.

 #### Absolute and Relative Paths ####
-There are 2 types of paths - **absolute and relative** In the **linux system,** the filing system is **hierarchical** The **root directory** is at the very top and denoted by a single slash ( / ).
+In the **linux system,** the filing system is **hierarchical** The **root directory** is at the very top and denoted by a single slash ( / ).
 Then there are subdirectories and files may reside in any of these directories.

 **Absolute paths** specify a location (file or directory) in relation to the root directory.
-It is easy to identify them since they usually begins with a forward slash ( / ).
+It usually begins with a forward slash ( / ).

-**Relative paths** specify a location (file or directory) in relation to where we currently are in the system.
-They will not begin with a slash.
+**Relative paths** specify a location (file or directory) in relation to where we currently are in the system and will not begin with a slash.

 ## More on Paths
 ~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/ryan then you could refer to the directory Documents with the path /home/ryan/Documents or ~/Documents